-Channing Dungey was named executive vice president, Drama Development, movies & miniseries, ABC Entertainment Group, in July 2013.
+Channing Dungey was named executive vice president, Drama Development, Movies & Miniseries, ABC Entertainment Group, in July 2013.
 In this position she oversees the development and production of all drama pilots, movies & miniseries and the launch of new series for ABC Entertainment.
 Series Ms. Dungey has developed and launched include "Scandal," "Marvel's Agents of S.H.I.E.L.D.," "Resurrection," "Revenge," "Once Upon A Time" and "Nashville."
 Prior she was senior vice president, Drama Development, ABC Entertainment Group, since June 2009.

 Previously Ms. Dungey was senior vice president, Drama Development, ABC Studios.
 In that role she was responsible for the development and acquisition of drama programming for the studio, known for the international hit franchises "Lost," "Desperate Housewives" and "Grey's Anatomy."
 She oversaw a team of creative executives who identified, cultivated and developed drama programming for network broadcast and cable exhibition.
 Her slate of programming included the award-winning and critically-acclaimed ABC show "Private Practice," CBS's long-running drama "Criminal Minds," the CW's "Reaper" and Lifetime's highest rated series, "Army Wives."